33 Reproducibility and workflow

 # Works regardless of where the script lives in the project

-here::here("data", "penguins.csv") produces something like "C:/Users/me/projects/analysis/data/penguins.csv", but you never type that path.
+The call here::here("data", "penguins.csv") returns an absolute path on the fly — something like "C:/Users/me/analysis/data/penguins.csv" — but you never type that path yourself.
 It works on any OS (forward slashes on Windows too), in any subdirectory, in Quarto documents, in test files, and in interactive sessions.
 It even works when you source() a script from a different directory, because it finds the project root, not the script’s location.

-Don’t use setwd().
-It creates a hidden dependency on your computer’s directory structure.
-Avoid absolute paths too; they break on every other machine.
-And don’t use source("C:/Users/me/Desktop/functions.R").
-It ties your code to one computer.
+Avoid setwd(), which creates a hidden dependency on your computer’s directory structure.
+Avoid absolute paths, which break on every other machine.
+And never write source("C:/Users/me/Desktop/functions.R"), because that ties your code to one computer and one human’s folder layout.

-The here package solves this by detecting the project root (the directory containing .Rproj, .here, or .git) and building paths relative to it:
+The here package detects the project root (the directory containing .Rproj, .here, or .git) and builds every path relative to it.
+A clean project layout looks like this:

 my_analysis/